gsimon75/esp8266_gps_unit/README.md

 ### Local unit configuration

-Without wifi the actual physical units can be accessed only physically, so at least the wifi credentials (SSID + password) must be locally configurable.
+Without WiFi the actual physical units can be accessed only physically, so at least the WiFi credentials (SSID + password) must be locally configurable.

 Some technicians will do this on a daily basis for a large number of units, so it must